C. R. Rajagopalan: Biography

 Rajagopalan was born to Rama Panicker and Narayani Amma in Perumpullissery in Thrissur District of Kerala.
 He studied at C. N. N. High School, Thrissur Government College and Sri Kerala Varma College.
 He did his PhD in theatrical aspects of masks used in Theyyam, Kummatti, Thirapputnam, Krishnanattam and their relevance in modern theatre practices, from the Calicut University.
 He served as an associate professor at Kerala Varma College, Thrissur and Dean at the University of Kerala.
 He has received the Junior Fellowship from the Union Ministry of Culture, Government of India, and did Project on the Ethnic Music and UGC's Major Project on National Aesthetics of Folk Theater.
-Rajagopalan has also served as the Director of the Nattarivu Padana Kendram, a center for folklore studies in Thrissur, and director of International Centre for Kerala Studies (ICKS) of Kerala University Kariavattom campus.
+Rajagopalan has also served as the Director of the Nattarivu Padana Kendram, a center for folklore studies in Thrissur, and director of the International Centre for Kerala Studies (ICKS) of Kerala University Kariavattom campus.

 He authored several books on folklore, directed albums of folk songs and documentaries on folklore and has presented papers in Greece, China, Poland, Italy, England, Switzerland, Rome, Geneva and Oxford.
 He has also been the General Editor of DC Books' Nattarivukal, a series of 20 books on Folk knowledge, and the editor of Krishi Geetha.
 He attended the Geneva-based World Intellectual Property Organization's Heritage Knowledge Meeting.
 He was a regular contributor to periodicals on folklore.

 Rajagopalan was actively involved in various movements against environmental pollution and was a serious supporter of environmental protection, alternative politics and lifestyle.
 His support was instrumental in the publication of the Malayalam translation of the book One Straw Revolution by the Japanese farmer and philosopher Masanobu Fukuoka.